kafka-ops/julie/docs/workflow-setup.rst

 Once the PR is merged, the peer jenkins job will pick up the files and apply the required changes directly to your shared infra.

-Taking advantage of the Kafka topology Builder across environments
+Taking advantage of Julie Ops across environments
 -----------

 As introduced in the previous section, in any software project, there are many environments.
 This environments could be: